Six Essential Tips for Labor Preparation at Home

 Foot massage: In the traditional Chinese medicine channel system, there is only one point on the bottom of the foot: our connection to the earth beneath us.
 Acupuncture point Yong Quan; Bubbling Spring, also called Kidney 1, is a fantastic grounding point.
 In labor, during transition, when fear comes up, just having someone hold their hands on the bottom of your feet and connect with this point can calm and settle your fear and anxiety and help bring you back into your body.
 We also use this point to help your baby descend into the pelvis and birth canal.
 Foot massages are recommended for every birthing person, with special attention to this point.
 You can find it on the bottom of the foot at the anterior third and the posterior two-thirds of the line from the web between the 2nd and 3rd toes to the back of the heel.
 Or you can have your support person massage all of your foot and they will most likely cover it.

 Eat 6 dates a day- 6 Deglet dates or 4 Medjool dates a day in the last month of your pregnancy is a common suggestion.
 The reason dates are helpful to prepare for labor instead of any other fruit is that they trigger oxytocin in the body.
 Oxytocin is responsible for uterine contractions and helps your baby move down into the birth canal.
 Oxytocin also triggers prostaglandins which have the important job of softening/ripening the cervix.
-For more info and recipes, check out our blog post from our sister website here.
+For more information and recipes, check out our blog post on our sister website here.

 If you have been diagnosed with gestational diabetes or have issues with your blood sugar, skip this tip.